Managing fire risk

 Regulation

-- Vegetation Management Plan that outlines the vegetation easement inspection and maintenance program in our transmission network
+• Vegetation Management Plan - outlines the vegetation easement inspection and maintenance program in our transmission network

-- Bushfire Mitigation Plan that outlines how the transmission network mitigates bushfire risk.
+• Bushfire Mitigation Plan - outlines how the transmission network reduces bushfire risk.

-These Plans are audited every year by Energy Safe.
+Energy Safe audit these plans every year.
 To read the plans, see Regulatory publications.

 Transmission Vegetation and Easements Program